 As part of its efforts to streamline and consolidate its record systems, DHS is updating and reissuing a legacy Immigration and Naturalization Service system of records under the Privacy Act (5 U.S.C.
 552a) that deals with aliens who are removable and have been removed from the United States.
 This record system will allow DHS/ICE to continue to collect and maintain records regarding individuals removed or deemed removable by DHS/ICE.
 The collection and maintenance of this information assists DHS/ICE in meeting its obligation to manage the status and/or disposition of removed and removable aliens.

-In accordance with the Privacy Act of 1974 and as part of DHS's ongoing effort to review and update legacy system of records notices, DHS is giving notice that it proposes to update and reissue the following legacy record system, Justice/INS-012 Deportable Alien Control System (65 FR 46738 July 31, 2000), as a DHS/ICE system of records notice titled, DHS/ICE—011 Removable Alien Records System.
+In accordance with the Privacy Act of 1974 and as part of DHS's ongoing effort to review and update legacy system of records notices, DHS is giving notice that it proposes to update and reissue the following legacy record system, Justice/INS-012 Deportable Alien Control System (65 FR 46738 July 31, 2000), as a DHS/ICE system of records notice titled, DHS/ICE-011 Removable Alien Records System.
 Categories of individuals and categories of records have been reviewed, and the routine uses of this legacy system of records notice have been updated to better reflect the DHS/ICE removable alien records.
-Additionally, DHS is issuing a Notice of Proposed Rulemaking (NPRM) concurrent with this SORN elsewhere in the Federal Register.
-The exemptions for the legacy system of records notices will continue to be applicable until the final rule for this SORN has been completed.
+The exemptions for the legacy system of records notices will continue to be applicable until the notice of proposed rulemaking and the final rule for this SORN have been completed.
 This new system will be included in DHS's inventory of record systems.

 II.
 Privacy Act